V-J Day in Times Square: Victor Jorgensen photograph

 U.S. Navy photojournalist Victor Jorgensen captured another view of the same scene that was published in The New York Times the following day.
-Jorgensen entitled his photograph Kissing the War Goodbye.
+Jorgensen titled his photograph Kissing the War Goodbye.
 It shows less of Times Square in the background, lacking the characteristic view of the complex intersection so that the location needs to be identified using other details.
-The photograph is dark and shows few details of the main subjects, not showing the lower legs and feet of the subjects, but showing clearly the powerful headlock.
+The photograph is dark and shows few details of the main subjects, such as not showing their lower legs and feet.

 Unlike the Eisenstaedt photograph, which is protected by copyright, this Navy photograph is in the public domain because it was produced by a federal government employee on official duty.
 While the angle of the Jorgensen photograph may be less interesting artistically than that of the Eisenstaedt photograph, it clearly shows the exact location of the iconic kiss, as occurring in the front of the Chemical Bank and Trust building, with the Walgreens pharmacy sign on the building façade visible in the background.

 The astonished woman on the left in Jorgensen's photograph has been positively identified as Kay Hughes Dorius of Utah.